laracademy/invoice-system/README.md

-# invoice-system
+# Invoice System
-A small simplistic Invoice System made in Laravel with Laracademy.co
+The invoice system is a small application that is made in Laravel along side with Laracademy.co as a learning exercise.